treyturner/analogue-pocket-patches/TUTORIAL.md

 ### Reversing the index of specific bits being read/set
-Some code `set`s or `res`tores a value to a specific bit within a register.
+Some instructions, like `set`, `res`, and `bit`, handle specific bits within a register.
 In these cases, we need to reverse the index of the bit.
 Consider the zero-indexed positions of binary digits in a byte: `76543210`.
 Reversed, we have `01234567`.

-This table shows how these values are mapped:
+This relationship can be expressed as `patched = 7 - source`.

 Source | Patched
 ---    | ---